Skip to main content Skip to secondary navigation

 3. Periods of Assistantship Appointments

-• FALL QUARTER: October 1 - December 31
+• autumn quarter: October 1 - December 31,

-• WINTER QUARTER: January 1 - March 31
+• winter quarter: January 1 - March 31,

-• SPRING QUARTER: April 1 - June 30
+• spring quarter: April 1 - June 30,

-• SUMMER QUARTER: July 1 - September 30.
+• summer quarter: July 1 - September 30.

 Back to top

-4. Size and Scope of Assistantship Appointments
+4. Percentage and Scope of Assistantship Appointments

+An appointment of 40% may be combined with a 10% appointment to total 50%.
+Appointments of 45% are not allowed.
 Students may hold concurrent multiple assistantships, subject to the limits on hours of work above.
 Assistantships for more than 50% time during the academic year, two concurrent assistantships totaling more than 50% time, or enrollment in more than 10 units while holding a 50% appointment, require the prior approval of the student’s advisor, the department chair, and the school dean’s office.

 Students on assistantships do not report hours worked through the university systems used by regular staff.
 Instead, they are paid over the standard appointment period for an average number of hours worked per week throughout the appointment period.
 This permits students who are appointed for consecutive quarters to be supported continuously during the periods between quarters.